realworldocaml/book/en/command-line-parsing.md

   (string * t) list -> t
 ```

-The `group` signature accepts a list of basic `Command.t` values and their
+The `group` signature accepts a list of basic `Command.t` values and
-corresponding names.
-When executed, it looks for the appropriate sub-command
+their corresponding names.
+When executed, it looks for the appropriate
-from the name list, and dispatches it to the right command handler.
+sub-command from the name list, and dispatches it to the right command
+handler.

-Let's build the beginning of a calendar that do a few operations over dates
+Let's build the beginning of a calendar toool that does a few
-from the command line.
-We first define a command that adds days to an input
+operations over dates from the command line.
+We first define a
-date and prints the resulting date.
+command that adds days to an input date and prints the resulting date.

 ```ocaml
 open Core.Std